BRiveau/StarRez-API-Quickstart/README.md

 ## Introduction

+This repository is meant to allow for quick configuration and integration with the StarRez API.
+This is done through a reverse proxy and custom StarRez project, which allows for access to all StarRez API endpoints by default.
+Due to the presence of a custom StarRez project, it is extremely easy to develop custom StarRez API logic that extends the default capabilities of the API.
+The architecture and technologies used in this repository are also extremely modular, allowing development of additional applications that use any other modern programming language/framework.

 ### Technology Overview

 - NX Monorepo is used for improving the developer experience of working with many projects in a single location ([NX Documentation](https://nx.dev/getting-started/intro))